Launch App

 - Remaining non-institutional: meaning no Trusted Third Parties or KYC

 Templar enables native BTC lending without wrapping, bridging, or centralized intermediaries—unlike bankrupt centralized platforms like BlockFi or Celsius, which lacked transparency and lost users’ funds.
 The leading decentralized protocols like Aave, Morpho, or Compound rely on wrapped BTC (e.g., WBTC or cbBTC) held by custodians like BitGo or Coinbase.
-In contrast, Templar uses BTC directly on the Bitcoin network, deposited from your wallet, with full on-chain visibility.
+In contrast, Templar uses BTC directly on the Bitcoin network, deposited from your wallet.
+Since Templar does not rely on wrapping the BTC, there is no taxable event.

 Native BTC Support

 Deposit native BTC—no wrapping or bridging.
-It stays on Bitcoin, secured by a decentralized MPC network (30 nodes).
+It stays on Bitcoin, secured by a decentralized MPC network.
 Smart contracts handle borrowing and liquidation permissionlessly, avoiding liquidity fragmentation.

 Borrow stablecoins on Ethereum using BTC on Bitcoin.
 Markets are isolated (e.g., BTC → USDC) but coordinate seamlessly via NEAR Chain Signatures—a smart contract–controlled MPC network that signs cross-chain transactions without bridges or wrapped assets.